 Liver cancer is less common in the United States than in other parts of the world.

-Worldwide, liver cancer is the sixth most common cancer and the third leading cause of cancer death in the world.
+Worldwide, liver cancer is the sixth most common cancer and the third leading cause of cancer death.
 In the United States, men of all ethnic groups have a greater risk of developing liver cancer than women.
 The number of new cases of liver cancer continues to increase, making it the sixth leading cause of cancer deaths in the United States.

 Having hepatitis or cirrhosis can increase the risk of developing liver cancer.